 Taken from the wild in an effort to control population, thousands of prairie dog pups are collected each spring and summer by vacuuming them out of their burrows.
 A revamped sewer truck is often used to suck the rodents out of their homes and are then either used as food for endangered wild animals such as black-footed ferrets (which naturally controlled the population until humans killed off almost the entire species) and eagles or sold to the pet trade.

 Baby prairie dogs make better pets than captured adults since they are more easily trained.
 Owners consider them very affectionate and if kept by themselves, prairie dogs will demand a huge amount of attention since they are very social animals.
-If raised with other prairie dogs as they should be, they will bond more with their rodent family then with their human family but this is much more natural for them.
+If raised with other prairie dogs as they should be, they will bond more with their rodent family then with their human family, but this is much more natural for them.
+Baby prairie dogs generally become available in the United States between the months of April and July.
+This is around the time when they breed and the pups are collected.

 Can You Have a Prairie Dog as a Pet?